4.1 Jurisdiction

 4.5.1.8 Dropped (DR)

-The Dropped (DR) designation indicates a course that is dropped by a student after the deadline to drop without Faculty/School permission (see 4.4.8 Adding and Dropping Courses), or as the result of a successful appeal (see 7 Academic Decisions and Appeals).
+The Dropped (DR) designation indicates a course that is dropped by a student after the deadline indicated in the Commerce Sessional Dates (see 4.4.7 Adding and Dropping Courses), or as the result of a successful appeal (see 7 Academic Decisions and Appeals).

 Dropped designations will not be included in the student’s grade point average and will not count for credit towards a degree.
 A student may not appeal to remove a DR grade from the transcript.

-A student may not drop a course in which a remedy or sanction resulting from a finding of departure from academic integrity impacts the grade.
+A student may not drop a course in which an investigation into a possible departure from academic integrity is underway, or where a remedy or sanction resulting from a finding of departure from academic integrity impacts the grade.

 4.5.1.9 Not Graded (NG)